renegade-fi/renegade-ts-cli/README.md

 # Renegade CLI

-A command-line interface tool for viewing and querying the Renegade protocol.
+A command-line interface tool for interacting with the Renegade protocol.

 ## Installation